rendaduiyan/mysql_query/README.md

 If we use C++ template class/function, can we life easier?
 This is why this project is created.
 ### MetaData
-All entity class needs to derive from this base class to make sure the interface is available.
+All entity classes need to derive from this base class to make sure the interface is available.
 ```C++
   /*
    * @class MetaData has an interface to return the target field number